BlueCodeThree/Discord-Tutor-Bot/README.md

 To get help from the bot, you need to type `!` and then a two letter code your your language to access, a space, and then a keyword to access what you would like information about.

-For instance, typing `!rb puts` - the bot will return with:
+For instance, typing `!rb puts` - the bot will return something like:

 ```
     puts "Hello World"